alexandrasouly/alexandrasouly.github.io/_posts/2020-03-14-SOLID_principles.md

 ---
-title: "5 Principles to write SOLID code"
+title: "5 Principles to write SOLID Python"
 excerpt: "The SOLID design principles explained with examples in Python."
 categories:
   - Blog